AbhishekSuresh2/NodeShield/README.md

 # NodeShield

-NodeShield is a powerful process manager for Node.js applications.
-It helps monitor, manage, and keep your applications running indefinitely.
-With features like clustering, zero-downtime reloading, and error threshold-based restarts, NodeShield ensures robust and seamless operation in production environments.
+NodeShield is a powerful process manager and load balancer for Node.js applications.
+It efficiently monitors, manages, and scales your applications, ensuring they run indefinitely.
+With features like advanced clustering, integrated load balancing, zero-downtime reloading, and error threshold-based restarts, NodeShield delivers robust, high-performance, and seamless operations for production environments.

 ## Features